akshaymehra24/akshaymehra24.github.io/_pages/cv.md

 Work experience
 ======
+* Research Intern at Lawrence Livermore National Laboratory: Summer 2020
+  * Supervisors: Dr. Dr. Bhavya Kailkhura
+  * Data poisoning attacks against certified defenses.
+	* <p style="text-align: justify;">We studied the problem of using data poisoning attacks to affect the robustness guarantees of classifiers trained using certified defense methods.</p>
+	* <p style="text-align: justify;">We proposed a bilevel-optimization based attack which can generate poison data against several robust training and certification methods.
+We specifically used the attack to highlight the vulnerability of randomized smoothing based certified defenses to data poisoning.</p>
+	* <p style="text-align: justify;">We demonstrated the effectiveness of our attack in reducing the certifiable robustness obtained using randomized smoothing on models trained with state-of-the-art certified defenses such as Gaussian data augmentation, SmoothAdv and MACER.
+For these training methods our attack reduced the average certified radius of the target class by more than 30\%.</p>

 * Summer Intern at Avata Intelligence: Summer 2019
   * Supervisors: Dr. Manish Jain & Dr. Matthew Brown
   * Train and Test time attacks on Neural Networks: